AyrA/YtStream/README.md

 ## Notable features

+This application is a lot more than a simple MP3 downloader

+### Live streaming

+Data is sent to the client and to the cache (if enabled) at the same time as it's downloaded and converted.
+Because of that, streaming will start as soon as the first MP3 fragment (approx 20-30 ms) arrives.

+### Live stream simulation

-- Live streaming of YT content.
-Data is sent while it's downloaded to the server
+Data is normally sent to the client as fast as possible.
+While this is great for downloading, it's not so great for streaming.
+It can overwhelm webradio devices, or it can cause web browsers to cache so much audio that they don't request new data for a long time, causing the server to close the connection.

+YtStream supports a setting that delivers data with the exact speed needed to play it back, with an added 3 second buffer.

-- Automatic trimming of non-music sections using SBlock
+### Removal of non-music sections

+By using SBlock, non-music sections that have been marked as such by the community will be automatically removed.
+The section is only removed from the file that's streamed to the client and not the cached copy.
+This ensures that changes to the SBlock ranges can be accounted for without having to download the file again.

+This application only removes section marked as non-music.
+It will not remove other sections such as end cards because this tends to cut off the music.

+### Stream concatenation

-- User can concatenate multiple ids into a single audio file
+Users can concatenate multiple ids into a single audio file.
+The resulting file is joined in a seamless manner and doesn't requires any special streaming capabilities by the user.

+### Playlist support

-- Supports playback of entire youtube playlists
+This application supports playback of entire youtube playlists.
-- Fully configurable (cache duration, audio quality, etc)
+Playlist ids and video ids can be mixed together.

+### Fully configurable from your browser

+All settings can be fully accessed and changed from your browser.
+No manual editing of your configuration is necessary.

-- Restrictions for streaming
+### Restrictions for streaming

-- Insertion of custom intermissions (Ads.
-It's ads)
-- Can work on readonly file systems (with limitations)
+You can restrict streaming to registered users only.
+You can also disable registration, essentially creating a private streaming platform.

+### Intermissions

+Custom intermissions can be inserted before the first file, between files, and after the last file.

+This can be used for ads or other purposes.

 ## Additional licenses